 In conclusion, there is room for the Medicare coverage status to change.
 Studies show that a growing number of seniors prefer naturopathic medicine.

-In fact, 75% of Medicare beneficiaries said that they’d like their physicians to first try natural remedies as treatment for their medical issues.
-Because of this, the American Association of Nurse Practitioners launched a pilot project at the DC Federal Legislative Initiative that would show the benefits of naturopathic medicine for seniors.
+The Huffington Post reported that 55% of older Americans would consider seeking care from a naturopathic provider.
+The American Association of Nurse Practitioners even launched a pilot project at the DC Federal Legislative Initiative that would show the benefits of naturopathic medicine for seniors.

 Mainly, the AANP is pushing for the senior population to rely less on prescription drugs.
 Naturopathic physicians truly believe that they are more fit to manage patients’ prescriptions.
 There are much higher rates of over-prescribing from non-naturopathic doctors with their senior patients.
 Over-prescribing can lead to dangerous drug interactions, bad side effects, and even drug addiction in seniors.